laughlin/Spruce/README.md

 Spruce
 ===========

 Set of extension methods representing a lightweight orm and a migration framework, for use with Dapper.
 This is a .net 4.5 library designed to work with MS SQL Server 2008+.
-This library can be installed via [nuget](https://nuget.org/packages/spruce).
+A public version of this library can be installed via [nuget](https://nuget.org/packages/spruce).

 Conventions
 -----------